12 Natural Carpet Stain Removers for Chemical-Free Cleaning

-Stay on top of spills and stains to ensure they don't set or spread.
+When cleaning carpets, act quickly to ensure spills and stains don't set or spread.
 Scrape up solid bits; if the spilled substance has dried, vacuum the area before applying a stain remover.
 Blot spills with a clean white towel to absorb staining material.
-Never scrub the carpet surface or pour liquid directly onto the stain—both may spread the stain.
-Lightly spray stains with your natural stain remover and blot with a dampened towel, working from the stain's outer edges toward the center to prevent spreading.
+Never scrub the carpet surface or pour liquid directly onto the stain—both could spread the stain.
+Lightly spray the area with your natural carpet stain remover and blot with a dampened towel, working from the stain's outer edges toward the center to prevent spreading.

 After using a natural carpet stain remover, rinse the cleaned carpet area with water to remove residue.
 Sticky residue attracts dirt, which will restain your carpet.
-Don't let cleaned areas simply air-dry, which may result in noticeable rings.
-Empire Carpets recommends drawing out remaining moisture by placing several layers of white towels over the treated area.
+Don't let cleaned areas simply air-dry, which could result in noticeable rings.
+The experts at Empire Carpets recommend drawing out remaining moisture by placing several layers of white towels over the treated area.
 Weigh the towels down with a heavy object that won't transfer color, such as a plastic jug of water or a glass casserole filled with books.
 Let it sit overnight before removing the towels.
 Vacuum or hand-brush the cleaned area.

 For a quick lift of fresh spills and older stains, keep a handheld carpet steam cleaner at hand.
 The electric cleaners inject water or a cleaning solution into the stain, then suck the dirty solution back into the machine.

-Here's a look at natural stain removers and tried-and-true methods you can use to clean your carpets.
+Here's a look at some of the natural carpet stain removers and methods you can use to clean your carpets.

-Fill a spray bottle with club soda to use as a handy-dandy stain remover, says green-cleaning expert Leslie Reichert.
+Fill a spray bottle with club soda to use as a natural carpet stain remover, suggests green-cleaning expert Leslie Reichert.
 Blot up the spill, then lightly spray the stained area with club soda.
-Blot the entire area with a clean white cloth.
+Dab the entire area with a clean white cloth.
 Continue to spray and blot until the stain has disappeared.

-Get a handle quickly on large liquid spills by applying cornstarch, Reichert says.
+Quickly get a handle on large liquid spills by applying cornstarch, Reichert says.
 Blot up excess liquid, then spread cornstarch across the stain.
 Once the cornstarch has absorbed the liquid, scrape up the powder and vacuum the area.
 If stain remains, spray the area with club soda and blot with a clean white towel until the stain is gone.

 Just spilled red wine?
 Kuper says to immediately blot the spill with a clean white towel and treat the stain with white wine or vodka (this only works if it is the first method you try).
 Otherwise, go to Plan B: Treat the stain by blotting with hydrogen peroxide.